Given to the Wild

 Given to the Wild is the third studio album by English indie rock band the Maccabees.
 The album was first released in the United Kingdom on 9 January 2012, where it debuted at number four on the UK Albums Chart and number thirty-one on the Irish Albums Chart.
-The album has seen four single releases: "Pelican" (released on 30 December 2011), "Feel to Follow" (4 March 2012), "Went Away" (28 May 2012), and "Ayla" (10 September 2012).
+The album has seen four single releases: "Pelican", "Feel to Follow", "Went Away", and "Ayla".

 Reception

-Metacritic has calculated a Metascore of 69 out of 100 for the album, based on 20 reviews, giving the album "generally favourable reviews".
+The album has a Metascore of 69 out of 100 on Metacritic based on 20 critic reviews, stating that the album has "generally favourable reviews".
 NME gave the album a 9/10.
 The album was nominated for the 2012 Mercury Prize.